 - Reporting and analyzing data on traffic, reach, growth, etc.

 - Moderating private Facebook groups

 - Developing a brand identity

 - Ensuring brand consistency in images, logos, and other visuals

-Their jobs are part public relations, part marketing, and part customer service because a social media manager is often in charge of the public face or voice of a company’s marketing plan.
+It can be side hustle or full-time job that's part public relations, part marketing, and part customer service because a social media manager is often in charge of the public face or voice of a company’s marketing plan.

 If you’ve ever felt like a brand has an online persona, that’s the work of a good social media manager.

 IMO, trolling other companies, like Old Spice and Taco Bell have done, would be the best part of being a social media manager.

 Your exact social media manager job description will depend on the platform(s) you’re managing, your clients, and their marketing needs.